-Is developing SLA worth the time and effort?
-It is if you want to boost customer satisfaction.
-SLAs are especially critical when outsourcing inbound call center services as well as help desk and tech support services.
+Is developing a service level agreement worth the time and effort?
+It is, if you want to boost customer satisfaction.
+They are especially critical when outsourcing inbound call center services as well as help desk and tech support services.
 Outsourcing can help you boost customer satisfaction—especially if customer service isn’t a competency for you.

-To get the most from these offshoring services, you need to develop SLA that does exactly what you want it to do.
+To get the most from these offshoring services, you need to develop an SLA that does exactly what you want it to do.

 In general, you should cover the following pointers

 - Secure performance commitments as measured against key metrics